vdBerg93/cl-rrt/README.md

 ### Adding collision detection
 Collision detection is done *during* closed-loop prediction.
-Collision is check after every simulation step.
+Collision is checked after every simulation step.
 When the collision detection fails, closed-loop prediction is aborted and returns fail.

 The motion planner object keeps track of the obstacles.
 They are updated with a service at the start of each motion query with the updateObstacles() function.
 To enable collision detection, make sure to feed the obstacles through the following pipeline:
 Motionplanner::planmotion(...)->expand_tree(...)-> Simulation sim(...) --> Simulation::Propagate(...)